tokio-rs/website/content/docs/getting-started/futures.md

 Just like with futures, we'll be implementing our own `Stream` later in the guide.

-In the next section we'll take a look at the specific part of the runtime in charge of polling futures and streams known as the executor.
+In the next section we'll take a look at the Tokio runtime which is in charge of polling futures and streams to completion.

 [`futures`]: {{< api-url "futures" >}}
 [standard library]: https://doc.rust-lang.org/std/